-During this time frame, the City of Sartell has two system preservation projects programmed into the TIP requiring no local during this period (these projects were constructed in previous years).
-The city also has one expansion project programmed requiring a local match of \$91,824 in year of expenditure dollars.
+During this time frame, the City of Sartell has one system preservation project programmed into the TIP requiring no local during this period (this project was constructed in previous years).
+The city also has two expansion projects programmed requiring a local match of \$183,524 in year of expenditure dollars.
 Overall, the City of Sartell has enough funding to finance this project and thereby maintains fiscal constraint.